RogerSelwyn/Home_Assistant_SkyQ_Hub/README.md

 This component is a significant re-write of the core 'sky_hub' integration.
 It is only supported via the UI, and there is no migration from the core version.

-The components provides two configurayion options.
+The components provides two configuration options.

 * Track unknown - When enabled, devices with an unknown name are enabled for tracking in HASS.
 * Track new - When enabled, newly discovered devices are enabled for tracking in HASS.